Strategic Procurement Division

 • If the City fails to make a payment according to the early payment schedule above, but does make the payment within the time specified by the Prompt Payment Act, the City shall not receive the discount, but shall pay no other penalty.
 When the payment date falls on a Saturday, Sunday, or official holiday when City offices are closed and City business is not expected to be conducted, payment may be made on the following business day.

 The terms and conditions specified in the bid will apply to the outline agreement.
-The quantities specified on the outline agreements is an estimate, consequently, the City of Houston makes no representation either orally or in writing as to the quantity of items that may be purchased from the vendor.
+The quantities specified on the outline agreements are an estimate; consequently, the City of Houston makes no representation either orally or in writing as to the quantity of items that may be purchased from the Vendor.

 The requirements and terms of the City of Houston’s Zero Tolerance Policy for Human Trafficking and Related Activities, as set forth in Executive Order 1-56, as revised from time to time, are incorporated into this Agreement for all purposes.
-Contractor has reviewed Executive Order 1-56, as revised, and shall comply with its terms and conditions as they are set out at the time of this Agreement's effective date.
-Contractor shall notify the City’s Chief Procurement Officer, City Attorney, and the Director of any information regarding possible violation by the Contractor or its subcontractors providing services or goods under this Agreement within 7 days of Contractor becoming aware of or having a reasonable belief that such violations may have occurred, have occurred, or are reasonably likely to occur.
+Vendor has reviewed Executive Order 1-56, as revised, and shall comply with its terms and conditions as they are set out at the time of this Agreement's effective date.
+Vendor shall notify the City’s Chief Procurement Officer, City Attorney, and the Director of any information regarding possible violation by the Vendor or its sub-vendors providing services or goods under this Agreement within 7 days of Vendor becoming aware of or having a reasonable belief that such violations may have occurred, have occurred, or are reasonably likely to occur.